amanpalariya/console-game/README.md

 #### display
 It is used to overlay a shape on the screen.
-The top-left coordinate of the position where the shape is to be overlayed are required.
+The top-left coordinate of the position where the shape is to be overlayed is required.

 ```vim
 display #someShape @ ([$x], [$y])